-If you have a tooth that is severely decayed, damaged, or infected, then your dentist may recommend you get a root canal to save it.
+If you have a tooth that is severely decayed, damaged, or infected, a root canal is recommended to save it.
 Root canal treatment effectively preserves the tooth and prevents complications that may cause tooth loss.
-Furthermore, a tooth treated with root canal has improved long-term success of up to 90% if it is restored with a dental crown.

 Read to learn more about root canal and dental crowns to give you a better understanding of these dental treatments.